vanhoofgit/disaster_resp/README.md

 </br>

 **5)Results** </br>
+After running the scripts (see above 4)) a webpage is available.
 On the webpage are shown a few charts about the messages genres and categories and you can type in a message.
 The classifier will attach the message to a message category.